yasoob/intermediatePython/python_c_extension.rst

 There are three key methods developers use to call C functions from their python code - ``ctypes``, ``SWIG`` and ``Python/C API``.
-Each method comes with it's own merits and demerits.
+Each method comes with its own merits and demerits.

 Firstly, why would you want to interface C with Python?